jorgecasas/php-ml/docs/machine-learning/workflow/pipeline.md

     * Split each document’s text into tokens.
     * Convert each document’s words into a numerical feature vector ([Token Count Vectorizer](machine-learning/feature-extraction/token-count-vectorizer/)).
     * Learn a prediction model using the feature vectors and labels.

-PHP-ML represents such a workflow as a Pipeline, which consists sequence of transformers and a estimator.
+PHP-ML represents such a workflow as a Pipeline, which consists of a sequence of transformers and an estimator.

 ### Constructor Parameters

-* $transformers (array|Transformer[]) - sequence of objects that implements Transformer interface
+* $transformers (array|Transformer[]) - sequence of objects that implements the Transformer interface
 * $estimator (Estimator) - estimator that can train and predict

 ```